Mechanistic Independence: A Principle for Identifiable Disentangled Representations: Disentanglement and Identifiability

 A proof is given in Appendix~\ref{sec:proof_global_identifiability}.
-Informally, local disentanglement propagates along paths: since each factor can vary independently (by openness and path-connectedness), and local injectivity prevents branching, local decompositions extend globally.
+Informally, local disentanglement propagates along paths: since each factor can vary independently, and local injectivity prevents branching, local decompositions extend globally.
+Conditions~(1) and~(4) can be further relaxed (see Remark~\ref{remark:relaxing_simply_connected_and_covering}).

-In many practical cases (e.g., convex open sets in $\R^{n}$), the topological conditions hold automatically, and local injectivity follows from standard regularity assumptions.
+In many practical cases (e.g., convex open sets in $\R^{n}$), the topological conditions on $\setsrc$ hold automatically.
 Thus, the main challenge is usually to establish local disentanglement, and the remainder of the paper therefore focuses on local identifiability.